lichfiet/pixel-project-backend/README.md

 chmod u+x ./make/dev-init.sh &&
 ./make/dev-init.sh &&
 docker build -t game:dev --platform linux/amd64 -f ./docker/build.Dockerfile . &&
-docker compose -f ./docker/compose.yaml up -d
 ```
+and to start, `docker compose -f ./docker/compose.yaml up -d`.

-You can connect on [http://localhost:8000/](http://localhost:8000/) after.

-Any changes made in your `./game` folder will auto-update your live environment.
+Once you are up and running, you can connect on [http://localhost:8000/](http://localhost:8000/) after.
+Any changes made in your `./game` folder will auto-update the website.

+##### Project Structure

+All node server files are stored in the `server/` directory, and all relevant web files are stored in `src/`.

 ## Run In Prod

-To run this publicly, all you need to do is modify the URL in `./env/.env.prod` and change the `VITE_SERVER_URL` to your servers public ip + port 8000. *ex. `http://53.54.34.54:8000`*.
+To run this publicly, you must modify the URL in `./env/.env.prod` and change the `VITE_SERVER_URL` to your server's public IP + port 8000. *ex. `http://53.54.34.54:8000`*.

-Then after that you can run `make prod` and it will run all your commands for you, or if you don't have make installed, you can run:
+Then after that, you can run `make prod` and it will run all your commands for you, or if you don't have make installed, you can run:

 ```
 chmod u+x ./make/dev-init.sh &&